kamarov-therussiantank/Tank-Randomizer/README.md

 3. Click the "RANDOMIZE" button to let the Tank Randomizer work its magic.
 ****
 `Editors note:`

-There were a lot of mistakes during the actual construction of it, but with the help of my friend Commander, we managed to build it easily.
-Special thanks to him!

 And Special thanks to Meemee.
 He created the first ever version of Tank Randmoizer.